pablogiaccaglia/elk-vaccination-analysis/README.md

 # 👨‍💻 Usage

+## Load Dashboards & Indexes

+## Enable Python pipeline

 # 📷 Dashboards

+In the following chapter we are describing the Kibana dashboards we implemented.
+We used different indexes and we also tried to cover different ways of representation (bar charts, maps, pie charts) and different functions (cumulative sums, total sums, daily data).
+Most of the dashboards are interactive: this means you can select an interval with the left click of the mouse and the graph will zoom into it; or for other types you can select/deselect some data (for example, in the map).

+Note that even though in Italy the first vaccine against COVID-19 was administered on 27/12/2020, the following charts, when the x-axis is divided into week intervals, the starting week is on /12/2020.

 Weekly trend of the number of vaccinations       |  Vaccination status of all age groups